-Extensive subject - limited time
+Extensive subject-limited time

 Participants from both focus groups stressed that the course had proved demanding, with a high number of different subjects and highly advanced literature to be covered in a short amount of time: 'The idea of having a whole day designated to learning is great, but you need time to process, think.
 So, it was too much, and too little time' (Participant 4).
-Although they valued and respected the English-speaking lecturer, and the English curriculum, it was demanding for Norwegian speakers to navigate new territory with a large amount of new subject specific terminologies in a different language.
-The participants believed that the short introduction to several new subjects, instead of more in-depth studies of fewer subjects, was the reason they found the course material to be somewhat fragmented.
-'It was a quite small course, quite limited.
+Although they valued and respected the Englishspeaking lecturer, and the English curriculum, it was demanding for Norwegian speakers to navigate new territory with a large amount of new subject specific terminologies in a different language.
+The participants believed that the shortintroduction to several new subjects, instead of more in-depth studies of fewer subjects, was the reason they found the course material to be somewhat fragmented.
+It was a quite small course, quite limited.
 So, I guess I'm left with a feeling of missing something, I missed going in-depth into both safety theories and analytical tools (Participant 7).
-Although both groups wanted more in-depth knowledge of the subjects, they all acknowledged that there was a discrepancy between their needs and expectations and the amount of in-depth study that it is possible to offer with a 5 ECT course.
+Although both groups wanted more in-depth knowledge of the subjects, they all acknowledged that there was a discrepancy between their needs and expectations and the amount of in-depthstudy that it is possible to offerwith a 5 ECTS course.

+The participants suggested that future classes should be taught in the participants' native language.
 They also suggested taking time to present an overview of the material at the beginning of the course, and to include some 'lighter' items on the curriculum to ease access to complex and difficult material.
-The participants valued authenticity and that the course developer should strive to make all case studies and group work highly recognizable and authentic to real life cases.
+The participants valued authenticity and that the course developer should strive to make all case studies and group work highly recognisable and authentic to real life cases.
 All participants suggested a longer and more extensive course that gave the opportunity for more in-depth understanding of each of the safety investigation theories presented throughout the course: 'In retrospect I believe that there should have been selected a few themes, which we could have studied in greater depth-or had longer time' (Participant 8).